To maintain water softener effectiveness you must make sure all parts are clean. Learn step-by-step how to clean a water softener.

-That’s why we said earlier you must be sure which contaminants present in your water.
+That’s why we said earlier you must be sure which contaminants are present in your water.

 - Feeding the resin cleaner in your system

-The resin cleaner is put in the brine tank and if your system doesn’t have one put the cleaner in the salt tank.
+The resin cleaner is put in the brine tank.

 - Set your system on the regeneration mode

-Locate your system control valve and turn regeneration control knob counterclockwise.
+Locate your system control valve and turn the regeneration control knob counterclockwise.

 This process will have your water softener into regeneration mode causing it to regenerate the system.

 If the resin beads are accumulated with a lot of contaminants you can run the process for the second time.

 To repeat the regeneration process make sure you have the recommended amount of resin cleaner in your brine/salt tank.